Caretaker government

-A caretaker government is a temporary ad hoc government that performs some governmental duties and functions in a country until a regular government is elected or formed.
-Depending on specific practice, it usually consists of either randomly selected or approved members of parliament or outgoing members until their dismissal.
+A caretaker government, also known as a caretaker regime, is a temporary ad hoc government that performs some governmental duties and functions in a country until a regular government is elected or formed.
+Depending on specific practice, it consists of either randomly selected members of parliament or outgoing members until their dismissal.

 Caretaker governments in representative democracies are usually limited in their function, serving only to maintain the status quo, rather than truly govern and propose new legislation.
 Unlike the government it is meant to temporarily replace, a caretaker government does not have a legitimate mandate (electoral approval) to exercise aforementioned functions.

 Definition

 Caretaker governments may be put in place when a government in a parliamentary system is defeated in a motion of no confidence, or in the case when the house to which the government is responsible is dissolved, to be in place for an interim period until an election is held and a new government is formed.
 In this sense, in some countries which use a Westminster system of government, the caretaker government is simply the incumbent government, which continues to operate in the interim period between the normal dissolution of parliament for the purpose of holding an election and the formation of a new government after the election results are known.
 Unlike in ordinary times, the caretaker government's activities are limited by custom and convention.

 In systems where coalition governments are frequent a caretaker government may be installed temporarily while negotiations to form a new coalition take place.
 This usually occurs either immediately after an election in which there is no clear victor or if one coalition government collapses and a new one must be negotiated.
 Caretaker governments are expected to handle daily issues and prepare budgets for discussion, but are not expected to produce a government platform or introduce controversial bills.

 A caretaker government is often set up following a war until stable democratic rule can be restored, or installed, in which case it is often referred to as a provisional government.